coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 and
 [The Coaching Habit](https://www.amazon.com/Coaching-Habit-Less-Change-Forever/dp/0978440749).

-I hope I inspired you to invest more time in your real power skills: the way you communicate and handle conflict influences your personal and your team’s wellbeing tremendously.
-This is key to creating workplaces where people feel valued, heard, and understood, and where they feel safe to voice concerns, criticism, and can propose radical ideas.

 :::

+## As Kelsey said

-> Overly focusing on tech is how you end up with the skills of a senior engineer
+Overly focusing on tech
+is how you end up with the skills of a senior engineer
-> and the experience of a junior human being.
+and the experience of a junior human being.

 <small>--
 [Kelsey Hightower](https://twitter.com/kelseyhightower/status/1393194153681440780)</small>